Leadership and Staff

 Brian Slattery, MA

-Brian has been Executive Director of Marin Treatment Center since 1984.
+Brian has been Chief Executive Officer of Marin Treatment Center since 1984.
 He has managed a variety of health and human service non-profits since getting his master’s degree in Counseling from San Francisco State University.

 Brian has taken on leadership positions with issues of concern to disenfranchised groups including people living with HIV/AIDS, those infected with hepatitis C and people seeking to heal from their addictions using medication assisted treatments and harm reduction services.